camillesalvador/akafred.github.io/_posts/2014-12-07-creating-the-akafred-site.markdown

 Another great thing about jekyll, is that it is what Github uses for its User, Project and Organization pages, so if you can leave it to them to do both page generation and serve the pages - if you want to.

+Setting up your own [Github Pages][pages] site is easy, and when you've [generated a Jekyll site][jekyll] locally you can just push it to your Pages repo.
+If you want a custom domain name (not *.github.io) there are just [a few small things you have to do with your DNS provider][CNAME-record], and [add a file to your repo][CNAME-file].

 [kodemaker]: http://www.kodemaker.no/
 [ssg]:    https://staticsitegenerators.net/
 [jekyll]: http://jekyllrb.com